 Violation of the quarantine duty is a criminal offence.

-How to implement the travel quarantine
+How to complete the travel quarantine

-Your travel quarantine period is 10 days starting from the day of your arrival to Norway.
+As a rule of thumb, your travel quarantine period is 10 days starting from the day of your arrival to Norway.

 If you are in quarantine you should: